saurabh1088/notes/misc/Git/GIT.md

 ## Distributed Version Control Systems

-In a Distributed Version Control Systems when one checks out a repository locally then checked out content is not just the latest snapshot, instead it fully mirror the repository.
-Means one gets the complete repository locally with all its history.
+In a Distributed Version Control System, when one checks out a repository locally, the checked-out content is not just the latest snapshot.
+Instead, it fully mirrors the repository, meaning one gets the complete repository locally with all its history.

-This has a huge advantage for Distributed Version Control Systems as in case of issues with remote hosting the contents, any of the locally checked out repository can be used to back up and restore.
+This has a huge advantage for Distributed Version Control Systems, as in case of issues with remote hosting, any of the locally checked-out repositories can be used to back up and restore.

 ## GIT vs Other VCS like SVN

-Apart from following distributed approach the way Git stores and thinks about information is also very different.
-Most systems treat information as a set of files and then changes to those files over time.
+Apart from following a distributed approach, the way Git stores and thinks about information is also very different.
+Most systems treat information as a set of files and then track changes to those files over time.

-Git however doesn't stored information this way (i.e. file plus it's deltas over time).
+Git, however, doesn't store information this way (i.e., file plus its deltas over time).
-In Git, information or data is more like a snapshots.
-Every time some changes are made Git will take a snapshot and store a reference to that snapshot.
-In this way for Git information or data is more of a stream of snapshots.
+In Git, information or data is more like snapshots.
+Every time some changes are made, Git will take a snapshot and store a reference to that snapshot.
+In this way, for Git, information or data is more of a stream of snapshots.